MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of

-Going forward, we consider that the MXDF is a sightline which has a transmission $3\sigma$ above the mean simulated transmission, with $T_\mathrm{{IGM}}\sim0.18$ (see \S\ref{sect:IGM}).
-We discuss this assumption, as well as the possibility that the sightline is more, or less transmissive, in \S\ref{sect:discussion}.
-This gives us $f_{esc,abs}^{\mathrm{IGM}}$ values of \cgigmcorr\,\% (BC03) and $100-120\,\%$ (BPASS).
-Considering a luminosity ratio of 3, and the attenuation derived by our SED fitting, we arrive at an $f_{esc,rel}$ of $300\%$ and a possible $f_{esc,abs}^{\mathrm{IGM}}$ range of $160-220\%$.
+Using a luminosity ratio of 3 and the attenuation derived by our SED fitting, we obtain $f_{esc,rel}$ of $300\,\%$ and a possible $f_{esc,abs}^{\mathrm{IGM}}$ range of $160-220\,\%$.
 As this results in an escape fraction $\gg100\,\%$, we consider it unlikely that the intrinsic luminosity ratio in \objname is as high as 3.
 This is further discussed in \S\ref{sect:discussion}.

-As mentioned in \S\ref{subsect:SEDfitting}, in order to further investigate the low luminosity ratios we derive using SED fitting, we also examine a variety of metallicity and age-dependent luminosity ratios derived from pySTARBURST99 models \citep{Hawcroft2025pySTARBURST} (Fig.~\ref{fig:pySTARBURST}, where they are plotted together with select BPASS and BC03 models).
-As our SED fitting shows a recent burst in \objname's SFH, we consider the first $10\,\mathrm{Myr}$ of evolution for these models.
-The range of $L_{1500}/L_{\mathrm{LyC}}$ values given by the BPASS and pySTARBURST99 models is $\sim1-\sim20$ (not including the 0 metallicity population), with the higher-metallicity models predicting $L_{1500}/L_{\mathrm{LyC}}\sim20$ by an age of $10\,\mathrm{Myr}$.
-We focus on the low $L_{1500}/L_{900}$ end of this range in Fig.~\ref{fig:pySTARBURST} to show the differences between all the models at young ages.
-The $L_{1500}/L_{\mathrm{LyC}}$ value derived from \cg is low, in the range shown, so this plot is useful to visualize the possible nature of the recent burst in \objname.
-We discuss this further in \S\ref{sect:discussion}.
-The luminosity ratio range we consider from the young pySTARBURST99 stellar models, $1.0-1.5$ which captures the low-metallicity stellar populations at an age of $\lesssim5\,\mathrm{Myr}$.
+The luminosity ratios derived from BPASS and pySTARBURST99 models \citep{Hawcroft2025pySTARBURST} are shown in Fig.~\ref{fig:pySTARBURST}.
+Given the recent burst in star formation shown by our models and the necessity for \fesc to be $<100\,\%$, we focus on the low $L_{1500}/L_{\mathrm{LyC}}$ end of the range shown.
+As the $L_{1500}/L_{\mathrm{LyC}}$ value derived from \cg is also low, this plot is useful to visualize the possible nature of the recent burst in \objname.
+The luminosity ratio range we consider from the young pySTARBURST99 stellar models is $1.0-1.5$, which captures the low-metallicity stellar populations at an age of $\lesssim5\,\mathrm{Myr}$.
 This gives an $f_{esc,rel}$ range of $100-150\,\%$ and an $f_{esc,abs}^{\mathrm{IGM}}$ range of $53-109\,\%$.